-The Liberal Arts curriculum has a dual purpose.
+The Liberal Arts curriculums has a dual purpose.
 The courses provide students subject matter enabling them to transfer to a four-year college or university, but the curriculum is also designed to provide general education for those who desire it.

 Requirements are listed on the following pages for programs granting Associate in Arts and Associate in Science degrees.
 The Associate in Arts requirements are designed to give students a balanced distribution of courses in English, humanities and social sciences.
 The Associate in Science requirements are designed to give a student a balance between mathematics and laboratory sciences.
 These programs have been formulated to ensure a maximum level of acceptance for the transfer student regardless of the program for which he/she applies at a four-year institution.